 Performance Tips - Smooth Running Android App

-This post is all about making a better Android App (No lags now! only smooth running UI).
-We will learn what can we do to improve the performance of an Android application.
+This post is written by Amit Shekhar, and is about making a better Android App (No lags now! only smooth running UI).
+We will learn what we can do to improve the performance of an Android application.

 In order to optimize it, we need to focus on the following: